jbarnette/lather/README.markdown

 ## Hacking

+**The tests aren't working right this second.
+Check back in a bit.**
 Make sure you have minitest installed. `rake lather` will watch `lib` and `test` and re-run the tests when something changes.
 If you're looking for something to work on, think about these: